Shipyrd/shipyrd/README.md

 # Shipyrd

-The simple deployment dashboard for Kamal based deployments.
+The simple deployment dashboard for Kamal-based deployments.

 ## Setup

-There's two main parts to getting started with Shipyrd.
+There's two main steps to getting started with Shipyrd.

 1. Running Shipyrd as an accessory within your existing Kamal setup.
 2. Enable the various hooks that Kamal supports to update the deploy state in Shipyrd.